 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Justice, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Port and windows, Proper, Pointed, Armorial roll, Azure, Boa, Bordure, Chain, Charged, Castle, Ogee, Crown, Crowned, Quarterly, Four, Triple-towered, Outlined in sable, Two, In the fess point, Enté en point, Coat of arms, Inescutcheon, Emerald, Fleur de lis, Personal, Grand collar, Pomegranate, Gules, Leaved, Illuminated, Interpreted, Castilian language, Lion, Masoned, Semi-circular, Or, Leather, Argent, Without divisions, Crosswise, Purpure, Rampant, Surrounded, Sable, Vert, Slipped, Crest and mantling, Three and One.
+Port and windows, Proper, Pointed, Armed, Armorial roll, Azure, Boa, Bordure, Chain, Charged, Castle, Ogee, Crown, Crowned, Quarterly, Four, Triple-towered, Outlined in sable, Two, In the fess point, Enté en point, Coat of arms, Inescutcheon, Emerald, Fleur de lis, Personal, Grand collar, Pomegranate, Gules, Leaved, Illuminated, Interpreted, Castilian language, Lion, Masoned, Semi-circular, Or, Leather, Argent, Without divisions, Purpure, Rampant, Surrounded, Sable, Vert, Slipped, Crest and mantling, Three and One.

 Dr. Antonio Salmerón y Cabañas,